OEDI Data Lakes

 What is a data lake?

 A data lake is a collection of curated and diverse datasets built to accelerate accessibility and collaboration.
-Data Lakes typically hold raw data files, scientific reports, supporting media, and links to online documents chosen by the contributing researchers.
+Data Lakes typically hold especially large or complex raw, processed, or supporting data files chosen by the contributing researchers.
 The lake enables sustained access to large data files, often through partnerships with a variety of cloud vendors.

 Information flows into the Data Lake from a variety of sources: private industry, laboratories, analytic tools, use cases, research reports, and more.
 Next, the Data Lake's content is curated so that it is consistent and standardized.
 Once a Data Lake is curated it flows outward to the public and becomes universally accessible.
 Public access opens the door to potential collaboration between publication authors, researchers, universities, high schools, startup companies, and other innovators.